cleary/tidal-doc-cleary/docs/getting-started/editor/Emacs.md

 ### Manual installation
 #### Edit your .emacs file

 To install the Emacs interface to Tidal, you’ll need to edit a configuration file in your home folder called `.emacs`.
 If it doesn’t exist, create it.
-Then, add the following, replacing `\~/projects/tidal` with the location of the `tidal.el` file:
+Then, add the following, replacing `\~/projects/tidal` with the directory containing the `tidal.el` file:

 ```elisp
 (add-to-list 'load-path "~/projects/tidal")